-The fund will maintain its short position on the US and selectively take advantage of over-valued companies to balance our exposure to modestly priced investments.
+The company will maintain its short position on the US and selectively take advantage of over-valued companies to balance our exposure to modestly priced investments.

-Stock Story - Suzuken (Japan)
+Stock Story

+SUZUKEN (JAPAN)

-The well publicised contraction of the Japanese economy is bringing about a fundamental reappraisal of traditional Keiretsu business ties as suppliers of credit re-appraise their relationships.
-Weaker companies are being shut down in record numbers as banks curtail lending and the traditional support of corporate relationships is no longer seen as sustainable.
+The well publicised contraction of the Japanese economy is bringing about a fundamental reappraisal of traditional Keiretsu business ties as suppliers of credit reappraise their relationships.
+Weaker companies are being shut down in record numbers as banks curtail lending and the traditional support of corporate relationships are no longer seen as sustainable.
 Whilst this is destabilising for corporate Japan, the flip side is that the strong are getting stronger.
 Suzuken is clearly such a company.